$T$-convex $T$-differential fields and their immediate extensions: Introduction

 \section{Introduction}

 In this article, $T$ is a complete, model complete o-minimal theory which extends the theory $\RCF$ of real closed ordered fields in some appropriate language $\cL \supseteq \{0,1,+,-, \cdot,<\}$.
-Let $K\models T$, let $\cO$ be a $T$-convex valuation ring of $K$, as defined in~\cite{DL95}, and let $\der$ be a $T$-derivation on $K$, as defined in~\cite{FK19}.
-If $\der$ is continuous with respect to the valuation topology induced by $\cO$, then we call $K = (K,\cO,\der)$ a \textbf{$T$-convex $T$-differential field}.
+Let $K\models T$ and let $\cO$ be a $T$-convex valuation ring of $K$ (that is, a convex subset of $K$ which is closed under all unary $\cL(\emptyset)$-definable continuous functions on $K$; introduced in~\cite{DL95}).
+Let also $\der$ be a $T$-derivation on $K$ as defined in~\cite{FK19}, that is, $\der$ is a map $K\to K$ which satisfies the identity $\der F(u) = \nabla F(u)\cdot \der u$ for all $u \in K^n$ and all $\cL(\emptyset)$-definable functions $F$ which are $\cC^1$ at $u$.
+If the $T$-derivation $\der$ is continuous with respect to the valuation topology induced by $\cO$, then we call $K = (K,\cO,\der)$ a \textbf{$T$-convex $T$-differential field}.
 Motivating examples include $\cR$-Hardy fields, defined in~\cite{DMM94}, and the expansion of the field of logarithmic-exponential transseries by restricted analytic functions, considered in~\cite{DMM97}; see Examples~\ref{ex-hardy} and~\ref{ex-transseriesTdO} below.